Ninja BL610 Professional Blender vs NutriBullet Pro 900 Series

 Frequently Asked Questions

-No, the Ninja is superior for ice crushing due to its larger blade assembly, more powerful motor, and greater pitcher capacity.
-The NutriBullet can handle small amounts of ice cubes mixed with liquid, but it struggles with ice-only blending or large quantities, whereas the Ninja's Total Crushing technology is specifically designed for this task.
+Not even close.
+The Ninja destroys ice thanks to its bigger blade assembly, more powerful motor, and larger capacity.
+The NutriBullet can handle a few ice cubes mixed with liquid, but it really struggles with ice-only blending or larger amounts.
+Ninja's Total Crushing technology was literally built for this.

 Related Comparisons